suit-wg/suit-report/draft-ietf-suit-report.md

 suit-system-property-claims are merged into a single list because this reduces the overhead for a constrained node that generates this report.
 The use of a single append-only log allows report generators to use simple memory management.
+The concept of append-only logs for software supply chains is explained in {{I-D.ietf-scitt-architecture}}.
 Because the system-property-claims are encoded as maps and SUIT\_Records are encoded as lists, a recipient need only filter the CBOR Type-5 entries from suit-report-records to obtain all system-property-claims.

 System Properties can be extracted from suit-report-records by filtering